gee-46/gee-46/README.md

 ## 🚀 About Me

 Hi!
 I’m Gautam, a pre-final year student at SGBIT pursuing AI & Data Science Engineering.
-I’m driven by a passion for solving real-world problems with technology and making a positive impact—especially in mental wellness for youth.
+I’m driven by a passion for solving real-world problems with technology and making a positive impact…

 - 💡 **Curious Coder:** Constantly exploring the boundaries of Python (Seaborn, Matplotlib, Numpy, Pandas), and dabbling in web tech (HTML, CSS, JS) when inspiration strikes.
 - 🤖 **AI/ML Explorer:** Enthusiastic about all things artificial intelligence and machine learning—always learning, building, and experimenting.